Darkwing42/emitter.py/README.md

 Its original position is kept.

 In this example, the `listener2` credit is updated from -1 (infinity) to 12.
-But the listener will still be called secondly.
+The listener will still be called secondly.

 ```python
 emitter.on("click", listener1)